Industrial Ventilation - 6. Air Cleaning Devices

 - The air cleaner must be reliable.
 Many installations require monitoring or proof of continual operations by measuring conditions in the system.

-- The device must meet local and national regulations (at start-up and over time)
+- The device must meet local and national regulations for environmental pollution control.

 Yes.
-Since the 1970's, all installations of air-cleaning devices require approval by municipal, provincial, and federal air pollution control authorities such as the ministry or department of environment.
-In addition, an approval is required by the provincial ministries/departments of labour if an air-cleaning device is installed for to allow re-circulation of exhaust air back into the building (for energy conservation).
+Since the 1970s, all installations of air-cleaning devices require approval by municipal, provincial, and federal air pollution control authorities such as the ministry or department of environment.
+In addition, approval is required by the jurisdiction responsible for health and safety if an air-cleaning device is installed to allow re-circulation of exhaust air into the building (for energy conservation).
 Some legal standards require that re-circulated air must be cleaned up to the extent that it does not contain more than 1/10th of the permissible standard of any contaminant.
 Consult with your local jurisdiction for more details.